polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 ### Future Datastores

-Polar provides for a Datastore interface which means we can easily implement new datatypes in the future.
+Polar provides for a Datastore interface which means we can easily implement new technologies for data storage in the future.

 Filecoin is an example of an attractive Datastore which we might implement in the future.